alparslanu6347/python-demoapp-gitlab/README.md

+# python-demoapp-gitlab

-GitLab Server assigns pipeline jobs to available Runners, gitlab.com manages instances.
+- GitLab Server assigns pipeline jobs to available Runners, gitlab.com manages instances.
 GitLab offers multiple Runners also maintained by GitLab, these are available to all users on gitlab.com

 In this hands-on we do not need to have any congiguration, we will use free features